NoahMaizels/social-reposter/README.md

 *Your WebHook URL*

 ```
-TARGET_CHATS=chatid1,chatid2
+TARGET_CHAT_IDS=chatid1,chatid2
 ```
-A comma separated list of chats to send Twitter updates to.
-All messages posted in `TARGET_CHATS` will also be sent to all chats in `FORWARDING_IDS`, unless those `TARGET_CHATS` ids have been added to `FORWARDING_ONLY`.
+*A comma separated list of chats to forward tweets and other messages to.*

 ```
-FORWARDING_IDS
+TARGET_CHANNEL
 ```
-*Chat ids to forward sent messages to*
+*The channel which tweets are sent to, and from which they are forwarded to TARGET_CHAT_IDS*

 ```
-FORWARDING_ONLY
+REPOST_IDS
 ```
-*Channel ids you want to forward messages from but not send Twitter updates to*
+*Channel ids which will have all messages forwarded to chats in `TARGET_CHAT_IDS`*

 # Usage: